alfski/ViewSyncEffect/README.md

 ##Parameters

-"?slave" enables camera sync.
+`?slave` enables camera sync.
 Otherwise it is a master and will send it's camera to the websocket relay.

-"?fov=DEGREES" to set the camera horizontal field of view.
+`?fov=DEGREES` to set the camera horizontal field of view.
 This parameter can also be used to set the master fov for display purposes.

-"?yaw=DEGREES" set the slave camera yawOffset.
+`?yaw=DEGREES` set the slave camera yawOffset.

 ##Issues & To Do's & Notes